 - Make a cleaning solution in a spray bottle and liberally spray inside the freezer.
 To make this cleaning solution, you can use warm water and vinegar equally or mix two tablespoons of baking soda with one-quart hot water.

 - Use a dishcloth to wipe down the freezer.
 For stubborn gunk or stuck-on food particles, you can also use a cleaning brush or an old toothbrush.
 Spray the solution and leave for a few minutes.
 Scrub gently to ensure that your freezer is perfectly clean.

 - Make sure to wipe the freezer door and its surrounding seal.

 - Use a dishtowel to completely dry the inside of the freezer.

 - Replace the shelves and put all the food back in the freezer.
-Don’t forget to turn on the freezer!
+Don’t forget to turn the freezer back on!

-- If you are still not clear about this whole process, you can also watch the following video before cleaning your freezer.
+- If you're still not clear about the whole cleaning process, you can watch the following video before cleaning your freezer.

-A freezer is essential for your RV, which is why you want to invest in a model that is right for your family and storage needs.
-It is best to research a little about the various types of freezers and how they work before making a choice.
+A freezer is essential for your RV, which is why you want to invest in a model that's right for your family and storage needs.
+It's best to research a little about the various types of freezers and how they work before making a choice.

 Do RV Freezers Freeze Ice?